Frequently Asked Questions about applying for a grant from the Anna May Family Foundation:

 Please keep it simple.
 The Foundation receives many, many requests each grant round and is only able to review the information it asks for in the guidelines and application form.
 Please do not include additional information or send videos.
-It is acceptable to include up to 3 letters of support with your application form if you wish.
-We do appreciate your packet of information sent in an envelope that comfortably holds all of the material.
+Please follow the instructions on the online application.

 What if I forget to include all of the information you ask?

-Please carefully review your application package before mailing.
+Please carefully review your application.
 We are unable to process requests that are not complete according to our guidelines.

 What if I miss your grant application deadline by just a day or two?

 Your application would not be reviewed and we would suggest that you resubmit for the next cycle.